danadarvishzadeh/flask-app/README.md

 9. Restructuring schemas
 10. Changing model fields for permissions to work indipendent of models
 11. Changing paginators to accept filters
+12. UTC dates
+13. Changing root directory of the application

 Ongoing changes:
 ==================